 Robin Bury Blog – Was 1916 A Good Thing

 Well Eibhlin Byrne, Fianna Fáil, Lord Mayor of Dublin from 2009 – 10 thinks so.
-So do the Irish political establishment and the majority of people in the fair land we call the Republic.
+So do the Irish political establishment and the majority of people Ireland.
 At the Freedom Day reception on 27 April 2010 in the South African ambassador’s residence in Killiney, Eibhlin compared the fight for “freedom’ by black South Africans to the Irish rebellion in 1916.
 But were we to take a test on freedoms enjoyed by the Irish people and South Africa blacks before self-government, Ireland would win hands down.
 Why?

 Free press and freedom of assembly – Yes

 Free elementary education - Yes

 Free press and freedom of assembly - No

 Universities for natives - No

 So why 1916?
 Unlike the U.S.A. more than a century earlier, devolved government, albeit of a limited nature, was on the way Black South Africans had suffered centuries of brutal exploitation (if you doubt me, read Rian Malan’s My Traitor’s Heart, Malan being an establishment Boer), the Irish, well, were taught their experiences were even worser and worser but they weren’t remotely on the same scale.
 Oh yes, the famine when potatoes rotted year after year and if you are to believe Tim Pat Coogan and Irish-American historians, you would weep at the way THE ENGLISH set out to wipe out the paddies.
 Liam Kennedy, the Irish historian of Queen’s University, Belfast, tells it as it was, measure after measure were taken to relieve the natural disaster, while Irish Catholic merchants exported grain year after year and grew rich.